 Guardianship and Conservatorship

-When a person becomes incapacitated without advance planning in place, a court may appoint a guardian or conservator to manage their personal or financial affairs.
+When a person does not have a power of attorney and can no longer execute one due to lack of capacity, a court may appoint a guardian or conservator to manage their personal or financial affairs.
 Guardianship gives someone legal authority over personal decisions, such as where you live and what medical care you receive.
 Conservatorship covers financial matters.

 While guardianship and conservatorship are sometimes the only option available, they come with significant costs, court oversight, and a loss of autonomy for the person being protected.
 Proper elder law planning, including powers of attorney and advance directives, can often make these proceedings unnecessary.